 From the evolution of the Department of Counseling and Industrial/Organizational Psychology, one can see the Department has gone through two transformations and been renamed twice.
-In the year since I became Chair of the Department, changes have continued; now we have added a new Clinical Psychology concentration to the undergraduate curricula.
-Forming three pillars of concentrations, Clinical Psychology together with the existing Counseling and I/O Psychology, is a cumulative effort building upon the present system.
+In the year of 2016, when I accepted Chair of the Department, changes have continued; we formally added a new Clinical Psychology concentration to the undergraduate curricula from that fall semester.
+Clinical Psychology, together with the existing Counseling and I/O Psychology, forming three pillars for our department, showing the cumulative effort building upon the present system.

-Upcoming focus is adding Clinical Psychology concentration into the Master Program, together with the existing Counseling Psychology concentration.
-As the outlook from the National Health Research Institute for 2023, has shown a manpower shortage of 2,856~3,457 clinical psychologists, offering trainings for both clinical and counseling psychologists will allow students to have greater opportunities in choosing various career paths.
+In May 2018, adding of a Clinical Psychology master's program was approved by the Ministry of Education to formally begin enrolling students in fall semester 2019, together with the existing Counseling Psychology program.
+As the outlook from the National Health Research Institute for 2023 has shown a manpower shortage of 2,856~3,457 clinical psychologists, offering training for both clinical and counseling psychologists will allow students to have greater opportunities in choosing various career paths, also allow the university to further and fully contribute to social responsibility.
 As a result, the Department may soon have a third name change to reflect the structure and content of this new development.

-While inner and outer personal strengths are highly relevant, there are also important virtues I am looking to cultivate, such as one's character in the self-expression.
+While inner and outer personal strengths are highly relevant, there are also important virtues I am looking to cultivate, such as character in self-expression.
 The spirits of integrity and discipline, in my opinion, are of utmost importance.
 Concerning integrity, I interpret it as truthfulness, uprightness, and sincerity.
 Regarding discipline, I expand its meaning more broadly as meaning to respect oneself as well as others, concern with relationships and boundaries, and being to articulate one's mind while being open and rational.
-I personally believe if one has both integrity and discipline, even if one does not do well academically, many people in business will be happy to hire such person.
+I personally believe that many people in business will be happy to hire a person who has both integrity and discipline, even without a stunning academic record.
 Therefore, I hope that the students of the Department, by the time they are graduating, have learnt to have grace, openness and confidence to present themselves well to people with their personal and professional demeanor.

 Juno ChunLin Ju, Psy.D., Clinical Psychologist, Social Worker